I-2-7-30.Proffer Procedures

 If, in response to a proffer of evidence, a claimant requests additional time to submit comments, the ALJ will use the procedures in HALLEX I-2-7-20.

 If the ALJ offered the opportunity for a supplemental hearing with proffered evidence and the claimant requests a supplemental hearing, the ALJ must grant the request unless the ALJ has already decided to issue a fully favorable decision.
 The ALJ must grant the request even if the opportunity for a supplemental hearing was offered by mistake.
 If the claimant requests a supplemental hearing when the ALJ appropriately did not offer the opportunity, the ALJ has discretion to determine whether to grant the request.
-When the ALJ determines a supplemental hearing is not necessary, he or she will respond to the claimant in writing and associate the writing with the claim(s) file as an exhibit.
-(If it does not cause unreasonable delay and is appropriate based on the circumstances, the ALJ may address the issue in his or her decision rather than in a separate writing).
+When the ALJ determines a supplemental hearing is not necessary, they will respond to the claimant in writing and associate the writing with the claim(s) file as an exhibit.
+(If it does not cause unreasonable delay and is appropriate based on the circumstances, the ALJ may address the issue in their decision rather than in a separate writing).

 If the claimant asks to question a medical or vocational expert who has responded to interrogatories, the ALJ will use the procedures in HALLEX I-2-5-44 or I-2-5-58, as applicable.
 If the claimant requests an opportunity to question any other author(s) of posthearing evidence, the ALJ will evaluate whether questioning the author is necessary to inquire fully into the matters at issue.
 If it is necessary, the ALJ will determine whether to conduct the questioning through live testimony or written interrogatories.
 Generally, an ALJ will not use interrogatories when there may be difficulty anticipating the questions that will arise.